Bag and Possession Limits

-Turkey: One-half hour before sunrise to sunset (hours may differ on state-owned property.
+Turkey: One-half hour before sunrise to sunset (the hunting hours may differ on state-owned property — Wild Turkey: Hunting Hours).

 Deer: One-half hour before sunrise to one-half hour after sunset.

-Small Game: No hunting hours, except for rabbits on designated DNR properties in February.
+Small Game: No restrictions, except for rabbits on designated DNR properties in February (Small Game Regulations).

-Waterfowl (ducks and geese): One-half hour before sunrise to sunset.
-Shooting hours may differ on state-owned property.
+Waterfowl (ducks and geese): One-half hour before sunrise to sunset, except for teals, which are sunrise to sunset.
+Shooting hours may differ on state-owned property (Public Hunting Areas).

 Wild Animals Found Dead

-If a deer, wild turkey, river otter, fox squirrel, gray squirrel, eastern cottontail rabbit, bobwhite quail, ring-necked pheasant, or furbearer (e.g., beaver, coyote, fox, mink, muskrat, opossum, raccoon, skunk, long-tailed weasel), dies after a collision with a motor vehicle, an Indiana Conservation Officer or other law enforcement officer, DNR property manager or assistant property manager, or wildlife biologist (wildlife.in.gov/2716.htm) may issue a permit to an individual to possess the dead animal.
+If a deer, wild turkey, river otter, fox squirrel, gray squirrel, Eastern cottontail rabbit, Northern bobwhite, pheasant, or furbearer (e.g., beaver, coyote, fox, mink, muskrat, opossum, raccoon, skunk, long-tailed weasel) dies after a collision with a motor vehicle, an Indiana Conservation Officer (DNR Law Enforcement Districts) or other law enforcement officer, DNR property manager or assistant property manager (see Public Hunting Areas), or wildlife biologist (see DNR Wildlife Biologists) may issue a permit to an individual to possess the dead animal.

 Disturbing Nests or Dens

-It is illegal to disturb the den or house of a wild animal by shooting, digging, cutting, or chipping into the nest, hole, burrow, den, or other home of a wild animal with the aid of smoke, fire, fumes, chemicals, a ferret or other small animal, or with any mechanical device (other than a lawfully set trap) introduced into the hole, burrow, tree, den, where the animal is hidden or sheltered.
+It is illegal to disturb the den, nest, hole, burrow, or house of a wild animal by shooting, digging, cutting, or chipping into the animal home and with the aid of smoke, fire, fumes, chemicals, a ferret or other small animal, or with any mechanical device (other than a lawfully set trap) introduced into the location where the animal is hidden or sheltered.

-A person must not wear or use a device to climb poles or trees, or possess an ax or saw while in the field at night for the purpose of dislodging a wild animal from a location where the animal has hidden itself for security or protection, or in which the animal maintains a nest or den.
+A person must not wear or use a device to climb poles or trees or possess an ax or saw while in the field at night.
+This is to ensure the prevention of dislodging a wild animal from its home or other location where it has hidden itself for security or protection.

 Use of Drones